nicholaswilde/lpass-to-pass-snapshot/README.md

 # Run shellcheck to lint the script
 task lint

+# Check if pass is out of date compared to lpass
+task check

+# Check sync status with debug logging
+task check-debug

 # Remove generated password store backup files from the default backup directory
 task clean-backups